Answers for self-insured businesses about workers’ compensation coverage during the COVID-19 pandemic.

 Self-Insurance and Coronavirus (COVID-19) Common Questions

-- whether the worker is employed in an industry where they are at high risk for exposure to COVID-19
+- Whether the worker is employed in an industry where the worker is at high risk for exposure to COVID-19.

 - Cancer (current or history of)